kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 This article documents my individual contribution to the SOLARSAFE Materials Team.
 The aim of my work was to investigate which plastic material is most suitable for a reusable maize drying bag, focusing on:

-* how plastic choice may affect aflatoxin or fungal-residue risk;
+* how plastic choice may affect aflatoxin risk;
 * whether sodium hypochlorite exposure damages candidate plastics;
 * whether different plastics create different moisture and gas conditions inside maize bags;
 * how future teams can continue the material-testing work.

-My main ownership was the material-selection logic, the aflatoxin/plastic literature review, procurement research, support for experiment design, ATR and microscope observation, and interpretation of the final material recommendation.
-Mirha Kashif contributed substantially to sodium hypochlorite research, risk assessment, laboratory preparation, sample setup, and experimental execution.
+My main ownership was the material selection logic, the aflatoxin/plastic literature review, procurement research, support for experiment design, ATR and microscope observation, and interpretation of the final material recommendation.
+Mirha Kashif contributed substantially to sodium hypochlorite experiment set up, risk assessment, laboratory preparation and experiment procedures.
 Several parts of the practical work were joint, especially the laboratory observations and result interpretation.

 ## Brief project context